Harlem Township, Delaware County, Ohio: Geography

 No municipalities are located in Harlem Township.

+Duncan Run is a stream that runs through Harlem township, flowing into Hoover reservoir.

 Name and history

 Harlem Township was organized in 1810.

 It is the only Harlem Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Public services

 Emergency services in Harlem Township are provided by the Harlem Township Division of Fire.
 The department is staffed 24/7 with the capability to provide fire/rescue and ALS medical services.